History of Information Technology Services

 At Nicholas County Campus, Adam Argabright provided technical support on a part-time basis.
 A full-time technician was not assigned to the Nicholas County Campus until Nikki Gregory was hired in April 2009.
 Roberto Nunez was hired in April 2011 after Nikki left the College.
 Information Technology Services hasn't changed all that much since these early origins, but key people who have served with us have sometimes been part-time positions.
 Amy Reese and Josh Baker each worked part-time at the Help Desk on the Beckley Campus for several years.
 Lora Kosa was hired to manage the Help Desk full-time in August 2012.

 Full-time hires in technology services since 2007 have also included Steve Garlow (March 2009), Ralph Payne (April 2009), Patrick Vance (July 2011), Dara Fann (July 2010), and Jason Garris (November 2009).
-Steve Garlow is our server administrator, so he has been crucial in the implementation of an entirely new virtualized data center and two virtualized computer labs.
+Steve Garlow is our server administrator and Information Security Officer, so he has been crucial in the implementation of an entirely new virtualized data center and two virtualized computer labs.

-He's also been a key person to configure the servers for ANGEL (hosted at New River) as well as SSRPM (Self-Service Reset Password Manager) and Secunia (our email archive solution).
+He's also been a key person to configure the servers for ANGEL (it was hosted at New River) as well as SSRPM (Self-Service Reset Password Manager) and Secunia (our email archive solution).

 While we begain with only minimal modules of Banner implemented, once Dara joined our team we began to implement many new services.
-She has been instrumental in providing (1) online bill pay, (2) online admissions, (3) online registration, (4) banner integration with the portal and ANGEL, and many other new services.
-Reporting was initially comprised of 30 or so scripts that were provided to us in Query Reporter, but Dara has grown that list of scripts to well over 100.
+She has been instrumental in providing (1) online bill pay, (2) online admissions, (3) online registration, (4) banner integration with the portal and Blackboard, and many other new services.
+Reporting was initially comprised of 30 or so scripts that were provided to us in Query Reporter, but Dara has grown that list of scripts to well over 100 while also migrating to Argos for data reporting.

-She has recently been working to implement Argos, DegreeWorks, and a Mobile App for the College.
+She continues to work on all things related to Ellucian Banner as well as Argos, DegreeWorks, and the Mobile App for the College.

 A snapshot of technology services that we provided in 2007 (see 2007 services snapshot), appears as a very basic organization.
 But comparing that to a similar snapshot in 2011 (see 2011 services snapshot) shows considerable growth.
 No history is complete without admitting that not all of our actions have been carefully scripted, but instead we have tried to respond to the needs as they've been presented.
 We've had limited staffing, in spite of the seemingly significant growth since 2007.
-We still do not have any clerical assistance, so travel reimbursement forms, PCARD reconciliation forms and all of the other form-related requirements that are part of day-to-day business impose more of a challenge to technology services than to many other areas of the College.
+We still do not have any clerical assistance, we've actually lost a few positions in the past few years as enrollment has declined.
+Working continuously to support and improve the day-to-day business processes throughout the College has proven to be more of a challenge to technology services than to many other areas of the College.
 We've also been involved in most of the capital projects that the College has completed during this time.
 Planning for new locations, and even construction in existing locations, has been an ongoing challenge for us.

 We were instrumental in writing the grant proposal that was ultimately funded by the Department of Education in the form of a five-year $2 million Title III project (ending in October 2013).
 We used much of that funding to completely re-create our Interactive Video Network with 18 classrooms and a robust infrastructure that includes a 24-port MCU and an IPVCR.